Alexander Östlund: Southampton

-His nickname is "Salle", although the fans of Southampton have been calling him "Jesus" due to his flowing locks and beard, and he emerged as a cult hero for his hard tackles and marauding runs.
+In Southampton, he emerged as a cult hero for his hard tackles and marauding runs and was nicknamed "Jesus" due to his flowing locks and beard.
 On the final day of the 2005–06 Championship season, replica number 2 shirts flew out of the club shop, as Saints fans could be heard in matches chanting "Jesus is our right-back".

 For the early part of the 2006–07 season he was in and out of the side but towards the end cemented his right-back position.
 He has always given whole-hearted commitment to the team and provided a more than useful option which allowed Chris Baird to move into the centre of the defence.

-Mezan started 2007–08 well, having to compete for the No. 2 position with on-loan players Phil Ifil and Christian Dailly, who both departed from the team in January 2008.
+He started 2007–08 well, having to compete for the No. 2 position with on-loan players Phil Ifil and Christian Dailly, who both departed from the team in January 2008.

 On 2 July 2008, he was released by the Saints as a free agent.